Lower Semi-Continuity for $\mathcal A$-Quasiconvex Functionals under Convex Restrictions: Preliminaries

 We will define a sequence of functions that need to be smoothly cut off, and if this is naively done, it will invalidate the $\mathcal A$-free condition.
 In order to keep the sequence $\mathcal A$-free, we will perform the cut-off at the level of the potential functions and then apply the potential operator to ensure we remain $\mathcal A$-free.

-We will focus on potential operators as they act locally, and thus we can perform estimates uniformly to keep the convex constraint.
+If this is done, as in~\cite{FonescaMuelleraquasiconvexity}, by means of nonlocal Fourier projectors, however, we lose any pointwise control in the cutoff region, and may thus violate the pointwise constraint $U\in K$.
+Instead, we will focus on potential operators as they act locally, and thus we can perform estimates uniformly to keep the convex constraint.